 The alg value SHOULD be the default of RS256.
 It MAY also be ES256.

-The Client MUST validate that the sub (subject) Claim value is the base64url encoded SHA-256 hash of the concatenation of the octets of the UTF-8 representations of the base64url encoded key values in the sub_jwk Claim.
-When the kty value is RSA, the key values n and e are concatenated in that order.
-When the kty value is EC, the key values crv, x, and y are concatenated in that order.
+The Client MUST validate that the sub Claim value is the base64url encoded representation of the JWK Thumbprint [JWK.Thumbprint] (Jones, M., “JSON Web Key (JWK) Thumbprint,” July 2014.) of the key in the sub_jwk Claim.

 The current time MUST be before the time represented by the exp Claim (possibly allowing for some small leeway to account for clock skew).